 Anyone who is dating over 40 will attest to the fact that it can be really challenging for many reasons.
 These include anything from juggling kids’ schedules to the insecurities and fear that come with divorce and just being older, in general.

-Below is the first “vlog” (video blog) in my new video blogging series, “Divorced Girl Reporting,” in which I will ask OTHERS to offer divorce and dating advice, rather than just giving my own.
+Below is a video blog) in which I will ask OTHERS to offer divorce and dating advice, rather than just giving my own.

 Listen to 7 tips these wonderful women offered to women dating over 40!

 If you see a red flag, pay attention.
 You’re over 40 so your gut should be good by now!

 2.Don’t put pressure on yourself to meet your husband.